Character page for the webcomic Ava's Demon. Beware spoilers!

 - Serial Romeo: She's on love interest number 6 in 4 years plus she hates to be reminded of her previous crushes.
 It's always real love this time.

-- Smitten Teenage Girl: Apparently Maggie's half of her Pact with Tuls is to find her true love or something to that note.
+- Smitten Teenage Girl: Apparently Maggie's half of her pact with Tuls is to find her true love or something to that note.
 She's tried five times and Gil is number six.
 She's even willing to overlook that Gil is a religious fanatic and a little mentally unstable.
 And possibly not into girls at all.

 - Transflormation: Voluntarily changes her limbs into branches and vines as part of her pact with Tuls.

 - We Used to Be Friends: With Ava.
-Though she's made it clear that she doesn't care for Ava anymore, she still has a photo of them together when they were younger nailed on the inside of her door.
+Though she's made it clear that she doesn't care for Ava anymore, she still has a Former Friends Photo nailed on the inside of her door.

 - You Gotta Have Blue Hair: Green, which she most likely gained after forming a pact with her demon.